rapid7/metasploit-framework/Landing-Pull-Requests.md

  - Configure your git environment as described [here](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment#keeping-in-sync).
  - Add the `fetch = +refs/pull/*/head:refs/remotes/upstream/pr/*` line to your `.git/config`.
+ - Add your signing key: `git config --global user.signingkey`
- - When merging code from a pull request, always, always `merge --no-ff`, and write a meaningful commit message that references the original PR as `#1234` (not PR1234, not PR#1234, not 1234).
+ - When merging code from a pull request, always, always `merge -S --no-ff --edit`, and write a meaningful commit message that references the original PR as `#1234` (not PR1234, not PR#1234, not 1234).
 This `--no-ff` flag goes for PRs that go back to a contributor's branch as well as PRs that land in rapid7's master branch.
-Hooray for consistency!
+The `-S` indicates that you're going to sign the merge with your PGP/GPG key, which is a nice assurance that you're really you.
- - If you're making changes (often the case), merge --no-ff to a landing branch, then merge **that** branch to upstream/master (assuming you don't need to collaborate on changes).
+ - If you're making changes (often the case), merge to a landing branch, then merge **that** branch to upstream/master with the required command options.

 # Fork and clone